TheTessaMurphy/TheTessaMurphy.github.io/How to Create Express App.md

 ```

 At this prompt, change ***index.js*** to ***server.js*** This will be the name of your main file,
-and is the name I will be using throughout this article.
+and is the name I will be using throughout this post.

 <p class = "note"><b>NOTE:</b> If you forget or accidentally miss this step, you can change the name in the <i>package.json</i> file, found in the main directory of your project.
 For more information about *package.json* go to <a href = "https://docs.npmjs.com/cli/v10/configuring-npm/package-json">package.json </a>
 in the npm docs.</p>